On Gratitude…In An Arizona Summer

 Gratitude In An Arizona Summer

 I heard the above quote many years ago, and it’s stuck since.
 At the time of writing this, I’ve committed to 21 days of gratitude by way of a daily guided meditation and mindful practice.
 And while it’s hot-hot-hot here in Phoenix, Arizona (enough to make a gal cranky), I’m finding that gratitude is transforming the most basic things — like navigating summer in the Sonoran Desert—into a kind of wonder.
-As I’ve consciously chosen to focus on the good and look at life differently, I’m amazed to discover what’s unfolding within and without me: patience, resilience, optimism, ease in relationships.
-I’m noticing and grateful on the daily that: I have a great car, an air conditioned home and office, a pool in my backyard, a working fridge & freezer, and places to gather inside with friends and community, or opportunities to head up north into the mountains beyond Phoenix.
+As I’ve consciously chosen to focus on the good and look at life differently, I’m amazed to discover what’s unfolding within and without me: patience, resilience, optimism, more ease in relationships.
+I’m noticing and grateful on the daily that I have a great car, an air conditioned home and office, a pool in my backyard, a working fridge & freezer, and places to gather inside with friends and community, or opportunities to head up north into the mountains beyond Phoenix.
 Choosing what I place my attention on, I see in full that Life is good and full of possibilities this summer.

 In a wild, weary world constantly in flux and conflict, it’s easy to lose a sense of inner peace and grounding.
 I feel it.
 My clients do, too.
 Yet despite outer appearances and global unrest, we still have choice as to where we place—and hold—our attention.
 Reviewing basic psychology, Cognitive Behavioral Therapy demonstrates this: that our feeling/emotional state comes from the thoughts we choose to think as well as the stories we choose to tell ourselves.
 We can just as easily choose to read headlines or look at the weekly forecast, then feel fearful or irritated, just as we can choose to turn our thoughts toward what’s going well, what we have control over in this moment, and what we’re grateful for today.
 Amazingly, the little things we take for granted become the building blocks of buoyancy, stability, and abundance.
 The glass really is half full, leaving room for more good to fill it to the brim.
-We cultivate a perspective of deeper peace and greater possibility.
+We actively cultivate a perspective of deeper peace and greater possibility.

 I absolutely love and am enthralled by the work of Dr. Joe Dispenza, who takes brain scans of people who practice daily visualization and meditation centered on gratitude.
 His research provides evidence for the undeniable link between positive thinking and improved physical and emotional states.
 “We can think ourselves sick or we can think ourselves well and into abundance,” he shares.
 Check it out for yourself!

-A simple opportunity for pause and practice:
+A simple opportunity for a pause:

 There’s an old saying: Where attention goes, your life grows.